JuliaEditorSupport/julia-vim/README.md

 #### Using this feature on Vim versions lower than 7.4

-The automatic remapping of the `<Tab>` key is not performed if Vim version is lower than 7.4.
-However, the functionality can still be used via the omnicompletion mechanism, i.e. by using `CTRL-X + CTRL-O`.
+The automatic remapping of the <kbd>Tab</kbd> key is not performed if Vim version is lower than 7.4.
+However, the functionality can still be used via the omnicompletion mechanism, i.e. by using <kbd>CTRL-X</kbd><kbd>CTRL-O</kbd>.
 You can map this to some more convenient key combination, e.g. you may want to add something like this line to your `.vimrc` file: